 This page is designed to answer the following questions:

-Food safety and hygiene is essential in the preparation and handling of food in a care setting.
+Food safety and hygiene are essential in the preparation and handling of food in a care setting.

-This is because adhering to food safety standards greatly reduces the chance that the individuals that you support will get ill from contaminated food.
+This is because adhering to food safety standards greatly reduces the likelihood of the individuals that you support becoming ill from contaminated food.

 Contamination can be:

 - Physical objects such as bones or pieces of packaging

 - Chemicals such as pesticides or cleaning products

 - Allergenics, for example, if an individual is allergic to peanuts or shellfish or requires a gluten-free diet